Blackout challenge

 The blackout challenge is an internet challenge based around the choking game, which deprives the brain of oxygen.
 It gained widespread attention on TikTok in 2021, primarily among children.
 It has been compared to other online challenges and hoaxes that have exclusively targeted a young audience.
-It has been linked to the deaths of at least twenty children.
+Some news reports and advocacy groups have linked the challenge to several fatalities.

 Origin and spread

-The concept of choking games has existed from before the popularisation of social media.
+The concept of choking games has existed from before the popularization of social media.
 A 2008 CDC report identified 82 "probable choking-game deaths" between young people aged 6 to 19 between 1995 and 2007.

+The name "Blackout Challenge" first gained media attention in January 2021 following the death of a 10-year-old girl in Palermo, Italy.
+In response to this 2021 incident, TikTok denied the existence of the challenge by saying “While we have not currently found evidence of content on our platform that might have encouraged such an incident off-platform, we will continue to monitor closely as part of our continuous commitment to keep our community safe.
+We will also assist the relevant authorities with their investigation as appropriate.”

 Similar challenges

 Time magazine reported in 2018 that social media platforms made information about the concept more widespread, leading more children to attempt it alone rather than with others.
 In 2019, alleged internet challenges that involved self-harm, such as the "Momo" and "Blue Whale" challenges, created widespread coverage online for allegedly encouraging children to attempt suicide.
 The Atlantic reported that both were ultimately hoaxes that used local news reporting and concerned online posts to spread the challenges, which never became prevalent online.